tfiers/phd/ReadMe.md

 The code was initially written in Python, and later in Julia.
 - `src/` is the Julia codebase, and `Project.toml` and `Manifest.toml` show the required & exact installed Julia packages.
-- `codebase/` is the Python codebase, `setup.py` shows the required Python packages, and the "Reproducibility" sections in python notebooks show the exact installed Python  packages.
+- `codebase/` is the Python codebase, `setup.py` shows the required Python packages, and the "Reproducibility" sections in Python notebooks show the exact installed pip and conda packages.
 - `notebooks/` contains all Jupyter Notebooks, both in Python and, later, in Julia.
 - `website/` contains config and code to build the website where the notebooks are hosted as a JupyterBook.